Mount Lafayette Loop via Falling Waters Trail and Old Bridle Path

 Falling Waters Trail:

-This is one of the most popular hikes in the White Mountains, complete with waterfalls and a beautiful ridge trail.
-If you are planning on taking the Falling waters trail up Little Haystack Mountain (the most popular way) the trail starts fairly gradual crossing rivers a few times and passing multiple waterfalls. about 1.5 miles in, the trail becomes moderately steep and remains that way until you reach the summit. about 2.5 up you will reach a trail for Shining Rock, it is .1 miles off the main trail but in the early afternoon it is a amazing spectacle with water constantly flowing down and the suns rays beaming off. after the shining rock split it is about .5 miles to the summit and onto the ridge.
+If you are planning on taking the Falling Waters trail up Little Haystack Mountain (the most popular way) the trail starts fairly gradually.
+There are 6 brook crossings, the first of which is bridged.
+You will pass Stairs Falls, Swiftwater Falls, and Cloudland Falls.
+About 1.3 miles in, after crossing below Cloudland Falls, the trail becomes steep and rough, with intermittent switchbacks. and remains that way until you reach the side path for Shining Rock at 2.8 miles, which is short (.1mi) but steep, rough and often wet.
+Once the sun clears the ridge is a amazing spectacle with water constantly flowing down and the sun's rays beaming off.
+From the Shining Rock split it is about .5 miles straight up to the Little Haystack summit and the Franconia Ridge Trail.

 Franconia Ridge Trail: